Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 580 should be quite a bit faster than the Radeon HD 6770 1GB overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 580 should be a lot faster than the Radeon HD 6770 1GB in general. (explain)

-Texel RateThe GeForce GTX 580 is quite a bit (more or less 37%) better at texture filtering than the Radeon HD 6770 1GB. (explain)
+Texel RateThe GeForce GTX 580 will be a lot (about 37%) faster with regards to AF than the Radeon HD 6770 1GB. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 580 is a better choice, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 580 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison